In-patient luxury rehab center in Thailand

 What medicines can cause Hallucinations?

-Medicines that may cause hallucinations usually include prescription drugs for psychiatric conditions.
-These include olanzapine (Zyprexa) for the treatment of schizophrenia and quetiapine (Seroquel) for the treatment of schizophrenia, bipolar disorder, and depression.
+Medicines that can cause hallucinations usually include prescription drugs for psychiatric conditions, including olanzapine (Zyprexa) for the treatment of schizophrenia and quetiapine (Seroquel) for the treatment of schizophrenia, bipolar disorder, and depression.

-Other medicines that can cause hallucinations include haloperidol (Haldol), which also aids the management of schizophrenia.
-Additionally, zolpidem (Ambien), which is used as a short-term treatment for sleeping problems, can also cause hallucinations.
+Other medicines that cause hallucinations include haloperidol (Haldol), which aids the management of schizophrenia.
+Additionally, zolpidem (Ambien), which is used as a short-term treatment for sleeping problems, causes hallucinations.

-Moreover, medications such as eszopiclone (Lunesta) for insomnia, benzodiazepine tranquilizer clonazepam (Klonopin), benzodiazepine lorazepam (Ativan), Parkinson’s disease medication ropinirole (Requip), and some seizure medications can also cause hallucinations in patients.
+Moreover, medications such as eszopiclone (Lunesta) for insomnia, benzodiazepine tranquilizer clonazepam (Klonopin), benzodiazepine lorazepam (Ativan), Parkinson’s disease medication ropinirole (Requip), and certain seizure medications further cause hallucinations in patients.